VazkiiMods/Patchouli/docs/patchouli-basics/config-gating.md

 ## Adding your own Flags

-This system is more in line for modders than mod pack makers, as it allows them to dynamically change the book based on their own config needs.
+This system is intended for modders more so than mod pack makers, as it allows them to dynamically change the book based on their own config needs.
 This can be accomplished through hooks in the [Patchouli API](https://github.com/Vazkii/Patchouli/tree/master/src/main/java/vazkii/patchouli/api).